PookiePepelsss/MultiRoblox-RAM/README.md

 ## generator

-put `username:password` entries in `genaccounts.json` under `%AppData%\multiroblox`. click Generate to pull the next one.
+click Generate to pull the next one.
 60 second cooldown between each.

 ## encryption